AKROGIS/Enterprise-QC/Readme.md

 ## Facility Analysis

 SQL Scripts for manually checking for unusual issues in the facilities database.
-These are typically issues that cannot checked or corrected with more automated Quality Control tools in the Facility Editing folder.
-This folder also contains some of list of outstanding issues (as CSV files).
+These are typically issues that cannot be checked or corrected with the standard Quality Control tools in the Facility Editing folder.
+This folder also contains some lists of outstanding issues (as CSV files).

 ## FMSS Export